ChrisChou-freeman/ChrisChou-freeman/README.md

 - 👋 Hi, I’m @ChrisChou-freeman
 - 👀 I’m interested in Node.js Python and Golang
-- 🌱 I’m currently learning Golang
+- 🌱 I’m currently learning Golang TypeScript
-- 📫 How to reach me zhou.guanwei@foxmail.com

 <!---
 ChrisChou-freeman/ChrisChou-freeman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.